Searching for axion-like particles from tau exotic decays at the Super Tau-Charm Facility and its far detectors: Search strategies for leptophilic ALPs at the STCF and it far detectors

-Here are some comments to our results.
-First and foremost, as shown in FIG.~\ref{fig: farprompt}, in the tauphilic scenario, neither prompt nor far detection constrains the coupling for very light ALP masses.
+Here are some comments on our results.
+First and foremost, as shown in FIG.~\ref{fig: farprompt}, in the tauphilic scenario, neither the main nor a far one constrains the coupling for very light ALP masses.
 This is due to the extremely long ALP lifetime, which prevents decays within the detector volume.
-The far detector provides limited complementarity to existing experiments like E137 and CHARM, with sensitivity comparable to proto-DUNE~\cite{Ema:2025bww}.
-In contrast, the performance at prompt detectors is more promising.
+The far detector provides limited complementarity to existing experiments such as E137 and CHARM, with sensitivity comparable to proto-DUNE~\cite{Ema:2025bww}.
+When it turns to the main detector, the projections obtained with the ECAL largely overlap with the existing ones, such as E137 and Charm, while they slightly extend the probe in the regime with $m_a\sim \mathcal O(400-500)$ MeV and $c_\tau^A\sim 100$.
+In contrast, the detection before the ECAL is more promising.
 It is particularly interesting to focus on the region where $m_a\sim 1000$ MeV and $c_\tau^A\sim \mathcal O(10^2-10^3)$.
 This region has not yet been probed, but can be fully explored at the STCF.
-Moreover, we find that the search at $\sqrt s = 4.2$ GeV takes advantage in large statistics and therefore provides a stronger bound compared to the one at the threshold.
+Moreover, we find that the search at $\sqrt s = 4.2$ GeV takes advantage of large statistics and therefore provides a stronger bound compared to the one at the threshold.
 However, in this analysis, we simply consider leptonic decay and assume backgrounds from heavy quarks being irrelevant.
 This assumption may not hold when hadronic decays are taken into account.
 In such a case, the threshold scenario will show its advantage in a clean environment.
 We leave a sophisticated study on the hadronic $\tau$ decays associated with an ALP for future study.

 In addition, the EWV scenario exhibits a larger contour than the EWP case, as clearly seen in the right panel of FIG.~\ref{fig: farprompt}.
 Here, $r$ is defined as the ratio of $c_\tau^A$ between the EWP and EWV scenarios at 95\% confidence level.
-Particularly, the far detection shows two branches for $r$ values.
+Particularly, the detection in both the far detector and ECAL shows two branches for $r$ values.
 The part below $r = 1$ corresponds to the upper limit part presented in the left panel.
 In summary, all detection channels show a $(15–75)\%$ enhancement in the EWV scenario to constrain $c_\tau^A$, attributable to increased ALP production from the four-point interaction.
 In contrast to exotic meson decays~\cite{Altmannshofer:2022ckw,Jiang:2024cqj}, however, the difference between the two scenarios considered here is much smaller.